gumaerc-testorg/20.109-fall-2007/content/pages/labs/luciferase_assay.md

 ### Part 2: Luciferase Assays

 These assays should be performed as you did last time.
-Refer to the [Module 2 Lab 2 protocol]({{< baseurl >}}/pages/labs/transfection) for any particulars of the assay that you may have forgotten.
+Refer to the {{% resource_link bbd13c95-2443-ade1-e9c6-5fff93334839 "Module 2 Lab 2 protocol" %}} for any particulars of the assay that you may have forgotten.

 ### Part 3: Isolation of Total RNA